mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 ### PS.3: Archive and Protect Each Software Release

+* Backup your artifacts.
+(Make sure you're backing up your code too...)
+* Sign / hash your artifacts.
+* Have an audit trail

 ## PW: Produce Well-Secured Software

-This Practice Group is mainly focused on doing the above correctly.
+Make the software.

 ### PW.1: Design Software to Meet Security Requirements and Mitigate Security Risks

 * Use what you did for P0.3 (Reduce repeat work and document).
+* Reconcile
+* Integrate with existing infrastructure (logging, IAM, etc)

-### PW.2: Audit
+### PW.2: Audit and Review

 * Reconcile with PO.4 (Perform Security audits).
+* Code Reviews

 ### PW.4: Do What PO.3 (Reduce repeat work) Says.

+* Reuse and improve the good stuff
-During the process of producing code, reconcile common actions with templates.
+* During the process of producing code, reconcile common actions with templates.
+* Audit other people's stuff

 ### PW.5: Follow Best Practices for Secure Code